utensil/lean4_jupyter/README.md

 It doesn't support loading a file yet, nor does it support importing (planned).

+It doesn't work well in Jupyter Dark themes yet (planned).

 ## Installation

 First, you need a working Lean 4 installation.
 You can install it via [elan](https://github.com/leanprover/elan).